virtual-labs-archive/soil-mechanics-and-foundation-engineering-iiith-old/README.txt

-This branch contains the reviced the source code of this lab, which we found during the integration process in 2015.
+This branch contains the revised the source code of this lab, which we found during the integration process in 2015.